harshshredding/MyFoodForThought/Thoughts.md

 - Why Facebook(and instagram) defecates and feeds on content that our world doesn't `need`.
 - The Control Problem.
 - Taking an objective as gospel truth is important to optimize.
+- Right to keep content in the interview.